-Students must receive a grade of "C-" (or 1.7 quality points) or higher in all core courses for the BS in Computer Science and Real-Time Interactive Simulation major.
-(In a non-core course, a grade of "D" [or 1.0 quality points] or higher is considered passing.)
-The core courses are all those taken to fulfill the GAM, MAT, and CS requirements as described below.
-PHY 200 is also a core course.
+Students must receive a grade of "C-" (or 1.7 quality points) or higher in all core courses for the BS in Computer Science in Real-Time Interactive Simulation degree program.
+(In a noncore course, a grade of "D" [or 1.0 quality points] or higher is considered passing.)
+The core courses are all those taken to fulfill the GAM, MAT, and CS requirements.
+PHY 200 and COL 499 are also core courses.